NES Zapper: Accessories and third-party counterparts

-Technical details
+Gameplay

+The Zapper can be pointed at a television set to interact with on-screen targets in games that support it.
+Games and game modes that support the Zapper are primarily shooting gallery games, although the sidescrolling platformers Gumshoe and Baby Boomer also support it.
+In some games, it can be used on the title screen to select a mode and start the game.
+Some games require the Zapper to be played (such as Duck Hunt, To the Earth, and Shooting Range), some can be played using either the Zapper or a controller (such as Operation Wolf and Mechanized Attack), and some have specific shooting-oriented levels that can be played using either the Zapper or a controller (such as The Adventures of Bayou Billy, Track & Field II, and Chiller).

+Some NES games were co-promoted with or designed for particular alternative light gun accessories.
+In North America, Laser Invasion came with a coupon for a discount for the LaserScope headset, although it can also be played with the regular Zapper.
+The Japan-only Space Shadow was bundled with, and can uniquely use the speakers and haptic feedback of, the Hyper Shot light gun.

+Operation

-When the trigger on the Zapper is pressed, the game causes the entire screen to become black for one frame.
+When the Zapper's trigger is pressed, the game causes the entire screen to become black for one frame.
 Then, on the next frame, all valid targets that are on screen are drawn all white as the rest of the screen remains black.
 The Zapper detects this change in light level and determines if any of the targets are in its hit zone.
 If a target is hit, the game determines which one was hit based on the time of the flash, as each target flashes for one video frame, one after another.
-After all target areas have been illuminated, the game returns to drawing graphics as usual.
-The whole process is almost imperceptible to the human eye, although one can notice a slight "flashing" of the image but this was easily misconstrued as a simulated muzzle flash.

-This darkness/brightness sequence prevents the possible issue caused by pointing the Zapper right next to or into a light bulb.
-Older light guns did not use this method, making it possible to cheat and get a perfect hit score in a way not possible using the NES Zapper.

-The NES Zapper can only be used on CRT displays; it will not work on LCDs, plasma displays or other flat panel displays due to display lag.
+The Zapper can only be used on CRT displays; it will not work on LCDs, plasma displays or other flat panel displays due to display lag.

-Games

-Games compatible with the NES Zapper: